radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 ```

 This tree contains a single change to a collaborative object.
 We will go into
 more details shortly.
-Any direct dependents of this change are encoded in the
+Any direct dependencies of this change are encoded in the
 same manner and become the parents of this commit.
 This allows us to
 reconstruct the automerge depdency graph.

+Along with the dependencies of the commit we also need to add the commit of the
+identity which created this commit.
+We need this identity to validate
+signatures and by making the commit a parent we ensure that git will replicate
+it for us.

 #### `change/Manifest`